jakehildreth/QueenCityCon25/MARP/Slides.md

   * Jake: 80% at default
   * John: never seen it set properly when first engaging a customer
 - Why hasn't this been fixed?
-  * Relatively outside security circles
+  * Relatively unknown outside security circles
   * Conflicting hardening guidance
   * Operations > Security